 6.35.1 Applicability to language

-The vulnerability as described in ISO/IEC TR 24772-1:2019 subclause 6.35 is mitigated in Python since the depth of the recursion is limited.
+The vulnerability as described in ISO/IEC 24772-1 subclause 6.35 is mitigated in Python since the depth of the recursion is limited.
 Recursion is supported in Python and is, by default, limited to a depth of 1,000, which can be overridden using the setrecursionlimit function.
 If the limit is set high enough, a runaway recursion could exhaust all memory resources leading to a denial of service.

 6.35.2 Guidance to language users

-Follow the guidance of ISO/IEC TR 24772-1:2019 subclause 6.35.5.
+Follow the guidance of ISO/IEC 24772-1 subclause 6.35.5.

 Adjust the maximum recursion depth to an appropriate value as needed.